|Site Latitude:A N51.864510 B N51.868899 C N51.857390 D N51.867422||Height ASL Meters:662-726m|

-SW & SE the top is clear and easily top-landable anywhere.
+SW – Cwar y Gigfran (‘Quarry of the crow’) & SE – Gwalciau’r Cwm top is clear and easily top-landable anywhere.
 Go out of the end of the car park, along the forestry track and take the path off to the left, (it is often muddy and may not look like the appropriate route) through to open country and a stile.
 Head along a footpath across the open ground and drop down a gully to the stream.
 Cross this and carry on across the open ground to the base of the hill.
-Head steeply up to the top of the hill – a hard climb
+Head steeply up to the top of the hill – a hard climb.

-Is at the top of a long spine back ridge.
-The ridge can be flown in E but is usually flown in a SW
+B (Craig y Fan) is at the top of a long spine back ridge.
+The east facing ridge can be flown in E but the Talybont site (Waun Rydd) is most commonly flown in a SW.

 SW SE Can be used to hop across to A (which is a better ridge ) go back west out of the car park entrance and turn immediately right on a clear trail to the top of the hill.
 This walk-up shouldn’t take much more than half an hour.